graphprotocol/mission-control-indexer/guides/indexer-management.md

 below) any of the thresholds it will be chosen for indexing.

-For example, if the global rule has a `minStake` of `5` (GRT), any subgraph deployment which has more that `5` (GRT) of stake allocated to it will be indexed.
+For example, if the global rule has a `minStake` of `5` (GRT), any subgraph deployment which has more than `5` (GRT) of stake allocated to it will be indexed.
 Threshold rules include `maxAllocationPercentage`, `minSignal`, `maxSignal`, `minStake`, and `minAverageQueryFees`.